 \section{Summary and Discussion}

 Galaxy profile fitting underpins much of the science performed with extragalactic surveys.
-The most common parameterization is the \ser~ profile, which can reasonably represent most galaxies but is difficult to work with analytically, including that there is not a known closed form Fourier transform.
+The most common parameterization is the \ser~ profile, which can reasonably represent most galaxies but is difficult to work with analytically.
+Crucially, there is not a general known closed form Fourier transform.
 In this paper we have explored using symbolic regression to emulate the radial Fourier transform, or Hankel transform, of the \ser~profile.
 Our goal is to implement an accurate, computationally efficient, and differentiable rendering scheme for galaxy profile fitting.

 To achieve this goal we numerically calculated \radF$(k,n)$ for a set of $k$, the spatial frequency coordinate and $n$ the \ser~ index, values using the \texttt{hankel} python package.~\citep{Murray:2019}.
 Analyzing the results of our symbolic regression fitting, performed using \texttt{pysr}~\citep{Cranmer2023}, in the context of profile fitting, we selected an equation that is both accurate and computationally efficient.
-The results of the symbolic regression fitting are shown in Figure~\ref{eqn:emulator} and selection equation in Equation~\ref{eqn:emulator}.
+The results of the symbolic regression fitting are shown in Figure~\ref{fig:loss_time} and the selected equation in Equation~\ref{eqn:emulator}.

-To ensure this emulator is accurate enough to be used in real profile fitting, we performed a set of recovery tests using a heavily over-sampled pixel rendering method as the `truth', and found consistent results, with the average fractional difference in the inferred effective radius and \ser~index to be $<0.4\%$ for both parameters with scatter $<1.7\%$.
+To test this new rendering method we perform two sets of tests.
+The first is a set of injection-recovery tests using a heavily over-sampled pixel rendering method as a ``perfect'' profile.
+We find the emulator provides consistent results with the average fractional difference in the inferred effective radius and \ser~index to be $<0.4\%$ for both parameters with scatter $<1.7\%$.
 However there is systematic variation in the accuracy of the index, with a $-5\%$ offset at $n\approx1$ and $2\%$ offset at $n>3$.
 The second is comparing this rendering method to the \texttt{hybrid} method implemented in \texttt{pysersic} applied to the same set of 100 galaxies in the HSC-SSP imaging.
 This is meant to test how it compares to established techniques in a real-world scenario.
 Using \texttt{pysersic}, we fit the same set of galaxies using the \ser~Fourier Emulator rendering method and the default \texttt{hybrid} method based on approximating the \ser~profile using a mixture of Gaussians.
 Similar to the injection-recovery tests we found consistent results when comparing the two rendering methods.